 Column 6 controls for the confounding effects of both the spatial correlation and the intertemporal volatility of temperature.
 In particular, Dean et al. (1985) argue that trade alliances among communities were common in regions with high spatial variability in climate.
-In addition, pre-modern societies could have mitigated the negative impact of climatic variation by extending the set of subsistence activities.
+In addition, pre-industrial societies could have mitigated the negative impact of climatic variation by extending the set of subof calories that could be potentially produced given the climatic conditions in that cell and the crops available in the pre-1500CE period.

+sistence activities.
 Additionally, Ahlerup and Olsson (2012) show that temperature variation predicts inter-ethnic diversity.
 Accounting for these potential confounders does not alter the results.